hrchu/pymogilefs/README.md

 pymogilefs
 ==========

-Python client for MogileFS, based on https://github.com/bwind/pymogilefs.
+Python client for MogileFS.

+## Feature highlight

-There are a few Python client projects for MogileFS around, however, these projects seem to be outdated and abandoned.
-This implementation adds some production necessary features (tracker load balancing, test on borrow, fault tolerance, and so on), and have been used with large scale data-intensive applications (hundreds of nodes, several PBs, billions of files.)
+This implementation has some unique production-ready features, and have been used with large scale data-intensive applications (hundreds of nodes, several PBs, billions of files.)

+These includes:
+* tracker load balancing
+* test on borrow
+* fault tolerance
+* connection keep alive

+## Install
 To install pymogilefs, simply:

     $ git clone git@github.com:hrchu/pymogilefs.git
     $ cd pymogilefs
     $ pip install .

-Usage:
+## Example

+Client usage:

     >>> from pymogilefs.client import Client
     >>> client = Client(trackers=['0.0.0.0:7001'], domain='testdomain')